 What many consumers don’t know is that dates are not an indicator of the product’s safety and are not required by Federal law, except for infant formula.
 However, many consumers misinterpret these labels as safety indicators, leading to the premature disposal of food that is still safe to consume.

-To reduce waste associated with food labels, consumers should pay attention to the expiration dates to reduce food waste, educate themselves on what each label means, and better understand how to check for spoilage before discarding products.
+Date label confusion is estimated to contribute to around 7% of all food waste in the United States.”
+(Congressional Research Service, 2023).
+To reduce waste associated with food labels, consumers should pay attention to the expiration dates, educate themselves on what each label means, and better understand how to check for spoilage before discarding products.

 This anticipation of waste leads to overproduction at the agricultural level, as farmers are pressured to grow surplus food to ensure enough produce is deemed ‘sellable’ by retailers.
 So much so that farmers leave up to 30% of their produce in the field because it isn’t aesthetically pleasing enough to pick and sell.